zhy2002/neutron/readme.md

 todo
 -----------------
+* focus on field when click error
+* rule should have a load event to init node properties
 * hierachical di
 * factor inheritance to composition once things get clearer
 * preserve value when node is disabled -> conditional state